-Table D-1 present the reviews at which the different issues of the Product Assurance plan and the critical item list are expected.
+Table D-1 presents the reviews at which the different issues of the Product Assurance plan and the critical item list are expected.

 Other PA deliverable document requirement lists are contained in the ECSS-Q-Series Level 2 documents.

 : PA document requirement list with respect to milestones